anastasiapirvu/fspt5-milestone-two/README.md

 ### 1. Create and extend classes

-- Grade:
+- Grade: 3
-- Explanation:
+- Explanation: I think I understand the basics of creating parent and child classes, although I couldn't think of more clomplex methods.

 ### 2. Create tests for classes

-- Grade:
+- Grade: 3
-- Explanation:
+- Explanation: I think I understand the logic behind running the tests, but my tests were primitive and not very well designed, probably the reason why they all passed.

 ### 3. Use HOFs from the Array prototype

-- Grade:
+- Grade: 1
-- Explanation:
+- Explanation: HoFs is probably the topic I struggle most with - I tried solving the first part before running out of time - I commented out the code on this one since the terminal would give me an error.

 ### 4. Create the reverse linked list method

-- Grade:
+- Grade: 2
-- Explanation:
+- Explanation: Thank you for the pseudo code!
+It really helped to break down the solution and write step by step lines of code, I think I was quite close in terms of doing all the steps to reverse the list, but couldn't pass the tests.